nstrug/MutateMate/readme.md

 This way secrets will be auto assigned and will be at single namespace.
 Elyra Pipelines is resource and secrets will be installed automatically with no manuel operation.

-If you have same problem, Ihope this will solve your problem too.
+If you have same problem, I hope this will solve your problem too.